 11. Buy gift cards for stores, restaurants or anywhere else that you know you will go in the future.
 This can work out well, especially if you buy the gift cards at a supermarket that offers you loyalty points for everything you buy.
 Maybe you can get points at the supermarket – and work toward getting points, miles or cash back on your credit card.

 12. Pay for a trip.
-Obviously, COVID-19 has made things weird with travel right now, but many places are offering travel packages that are fully refundable even a year or more out.
-You should keep in mind, though, that if your trip is refunded later, and you haven't otherwise met the minimum spend, it's possible that the credit card company may claw back the bonus.
+Many tour groups and travel agents offer travel packages that are fully refundable even a year or more out, so you can meet a minimum spend now and look forward to your trip later.
+You should keep in mind, though, that if your trip is refunded later, and you haven’t otherwise met the minimum spend, it’s possible that the credit card company may claw back the bonus.

 13. Offer to buy for others and get reimbursed.
 This isn’t something you’ll want to do for just anyone; it needs to be people you fully trust to pay you back.
 But if, say your parents, are planning a trip, you could offer to buy their plane tickets or accommodations with the expectation of them paying you back.
 It may not be as much fun as going on the trip yourself, but meeting that minimum spend should soften that blow.

 14. Use your card for EVERYTHING.
 This should go without saying, but meeting a minimum spent may be as simple as putting every possible purchase you can on your card until you hit that threshold.
 Consider utility bills, grocery runs, gas fill-ups, gift shopping, etc. There may be things you normally pay via check or debit, but that’s not a good way to earn a credit card bonus or, frankly, maximize credit card points on an ongoing basis.

 Methods to meet minimum spend that may include a fee